bryce-marshall/scroll-listener/README.md

     onscroll(this: Document | Element | Window, event: UIEvent): any;
 }
 /**
+ * Describes the type of an IScrollEventTarget instance.
+ * @enum ScrollEventTargetType
+ */
+export declare enum ScrollEventTargetType {
+    Element = 0,
+    Document = 1,
+    Window = 2,
+}
+/**
+ * A function that can be passed to the static ScrollEventTargetCollection.auto method to determine which scroll event sources will be
+ * included/excluded from the ScrollListener scope.
+ * @function ScrollEventScopeLimiter
+ */
+export declare type ScrollEventScopeLimiter = (targetType: ScrollEventTargetType, target: Element | Document | Window) => boolean;
+/**
- * A collection of objects implementing IScrollEventTarget which can be used to create a new ScrollListener instance.
+ * A collection of objects implementing IScrollEventTarget which can be used to create a new ScrollListener instance for tracking a specific
+ * target element.
+ * Valid IScrollEventTarget instances include any DOM Element (including the global document variable), and a reference to a Window object.
+ * Note that although each element must be a parent node (or logical parent node in the case of Window) of the target element
+ * to be tracked, it does not matter in what order they are added to the collection.
  * @class ScrollEventTargetCollection
  */
 export declare class ScrollEventTargetCollection {